-- Set Number added according how many rows to add for each existing row. - Set Number value to the number of new rows to create for each existing row (available when Number added is Same for every row). - Set Number column to get the number of new rows to create for each existing row from a column (available when Number added is Set from a column). - Set As to add either blank rows or copies of existing rows. - Set Location depending on whether you want new rows added above or below existing rows (available when As is Blank row(s)). - Set For depending on whether you wish to add rows to all rows or only rows that meet certain conditions.
+- Set Number added according how many rows to add for each existing row. - Set Number value to the number of new rows to create for each existing row (available when Number added is Same for every row). - Set Number column to get the number of new rows to create for each existing row from a column (available when Number added is Set from a column). - Set As to add either blank rows, copies of existing rows or user defined rows. - Set With value to set the value used for each column of the new row (available when As is User defined row(s)). - Set Location depending on whether you want new rows added above or below existing rows (available when As is Blank row(s) or User defined row(s)). - Set For depending on whether you wish to add rows to all rows or only rows that meet certain conditions.